JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 >
 {style="note"}

-## Migrate to the Android-KMP library plugin
+## Migration to the Android-KMP library plugin

 Previously, to configure an Android target in a multiplatform module you needed to use the KMP plugin (`org.jetbrains.kotlin.multiplatform`)